Q. I am an Illinois resident and I do not have an FOID card. Can I come to the range and shoot?

 Q. What is your policy on drawing from a holster or rapid fire?

 A. Both are generally discouraged.
 If you wish to draw from a holster, inform the range staff prior to going into the range.
 Only OWB holsters or duty/competition type holsters will be allowed.
 Drawing from a concealed or shoulder holster is not allowed under any circumstances.
 If you wish to rapid fire, consult the range staff before entering the range.
-Rapid fire should be kept to a minimum and should be limited to double/triple tap shots.
+Rapid fire must be kept to a minimum and should be limited to double tap shots.
 Anyone observed shooting/drawing in an unsafe manner will be asked to stop.
 Continued violation of this policy will result in removal from the range.